JakMobius/tanks/README.md

 # tanks
 Browser action game project

-#### Please, note that project is under heavy development now
+#### Please, note that project is under continious development
 This repository should not be treated as a real finished game for now.
-Some features listed in this readme are likely being refactored and doesn't work right now.
-(For example, you should have an HTTP server to access the map editor.
-Ugh)

-However, you can contribute and help make this game more and more awesome `:)`
+The code is constantly being refactored in one place or another, and some features might not work at the moment.

 ### Features

-- The game uses high-performance WebGL for graphics
+- WebGL graphics
-- Client-server architecture allows you to play with your friends
+- Client-server architecture
-- Convenient server console
-- Realistic spread and reflection of blast waves
-- Convenient map editor
+- Map editor
-- Low traffic consumption
-- Uses TypeScript for both server and client.
-- Custom build system which allows to use the same files both in client and in server build for convinience
+- Realistic explosions

 # Installing the game

-*Please, note that Node 14 is required*

 1. Clone the repo
 ```